-I don’t want to wait two years.
+I don’t want to wait a year!
 What about fault divorce?

 All the old “fault” grounds for divorce — grounds such as brutality, adultery, and infliction of indignities — are still on the books in Pennsylvania.
 It is extremely rare, though, for anyone to use them, even when someone is at fault for the end of the marriage.
-I think this is mainly for three reasons: first, because fault can be expensive and hard to prove; second, because the spouse proving fault generally must also prove that he or she is “innocent and injured”; and third, because if there is a no-fault ground also available, that will be preferred over a fault ground.
-In real-world terms, it means that you don’t just need ironclad proof that will let you establish your fault ground for divorce, you also need a good prospect that going after it will be cheaper than simply letting the two years pass.
+I think this is mainly for three reasons: first, because marital misconduct can be expensive and hard to prove; second, because the spouse proving fault generally must also prove that he or she is “innocent and injured”; and third, because if there is a no-fault ground also available, the court will always prefer it over a fault ground.
+In real-world terms, it means that you don’t just need ironclad proof that will let you establish your fault ground for divorce, you also need a good prospect that going after it will be cheaper than simply letting a year go by.

-Claims for economic relief can extend the duration of the process still further, since some county courts (including Allegheny County, where our Pittsburgh family law office is located) will decline even to begin to decide them until either both spouses sign consent forms, or until the full twelve months have passed since final separation.
+Claims for economic relief can extend the duration of the process still further, since some county courts (including Allegheny County, where our Pittsburgh family law office is located) will decline even to begin to decide them until either both spouses sign the necessary consent forms, or until the full twelve months have passed since final separation.
 In the meantime, be sure that you have done what is necessary to survive your separation.

 If you need legal assistance with your divorce or family law matter in Southwestern Pennsylvania, call my office to set up a personal consultation with a family legal services attorney.
 This blog will feature periodic updates.
 Consider subscribing!
 Please do not comment anonymously, and do not post anything that you consider confidential.
 I try to be responsive to commentary and questions, but know that posting here will not create an attorney/client relationship and that I will not offer legal advice via the Internet.

 Michael B. Greenstein